Before and After

 The Campbell Building stayed in the same family for many years, later becoming a furniture store for 25 years and then sitting dormant for 12 years.

-But the action is back.
-In 2014, a Shelby family became the second family to own the Campbell Building.
-After three years of work, it's now available to the community.
+But the building is back.
+In 2015, our family became the second family to own the Campbell Building.
+After three years of work, the Campbell Building is now alive with action once more.
+The first floor is home to a custom kitchen and bath design company, and the rest of the building composes Uptown Indigo.

 Uptown Indigo is our family business, and is located on the second and third floors of our dear Campbell Building.
 From the fire sprinklers on the ceiling, to the handmade tiles in the bathroom, to the mirrors by the dance space, we invested three years to the design of Uptown Indigo.
 We aim to provide an alluring space for events by crafting lifelong memories for every guest through meaningful, powerful service.